Pop Culture Madness!

 Until 1971, the Post Master General was one of the candidates for Presidential Succession.

-In London, a Frank Zappa concertgoer rushed the stage and shoved Zappa into the orchestra pit, enraged over his girlfriend's infatuation with the mustachioed rocker.
-Zappa suffered a crushed larynx which resulted in a deeper, huskier singing voice and was also in a wheelchair for a year.
+In London, a Frank Zappa concertgoer rushed the stage and shoved Zappa into the orchestra pit, enraged over his girlfriend’s infatuation with the mustachioed rocker.
+Zappa suffered a crushed larynx, resulting in a deeper, huskier singing voice, and was also in a wheelchair for a year.

-Charles Manson (who DID NOT audition for the Monkees) and three of his followers were convicted of killing Sharon Tate and six others in 1969.
+Charles Manson (who DID NOT audition for the Monkees) and three followers were convicted of killing Sharon Tate and six others in 1969.

 Only one NFL player has died on the field: Chuck Hughes in 1971.
 The game continued with a silent crowd.

-A fire broke out at the Montreux Casino during a Frank Zappa concert, this event was the inspiration for Deep Purple's iconic Smoke on the Water.
+A fire broke out at the Montreux Casino during a Frank Zappa concert, inspiring Deep Purple’s iconic Smoke on the Water.

 Airplane Celebrity Death: Audie Murphy